COSC3020/parallel-mergesort-tesla-a-n/README.md

 Since the mergesort recursively divides n then n/2 then n/4 and so on, its added up as
 $\Theta(n)$ + $\Theta(n/2)$ + $\Theta(n/4)$ + ... = which sums up to the worst case $\Theta(n)$

-I used my Mergesort code
+I used my Mergesort code and testing code

+unfortunately I couldnt get the testing to run 100% but it should work if implemented correctly

 [DAG](https://math.stackexchange.com/questions/3836719/dag-decomposition-into-parallel-components)